LBPHaxMods/GingerBread/notes.md

 I tried compiling my custom UE4.25.1 build with the RTX DLSS changes and used an older version of the game, but custom materials still crash the game. 😢

 Some material domains still function, like UI and post-processing, though Volume materials won't crash but don't show.
+Deferred Decals will show up with no texture, and z-fight with the floor, so they are unusable.

 # Limitations
   * BSP Brushes will crash the game upon Sackboy stepping on them, I don't know why this happens but it does.
-Best to convert all BSP brushes to Static Meshes.
+It is best to convert all BSP brushes to Static Meshes.